-Insurers may choose to check if the information provided is correct as providing incorrect info can invalidate policies and motor insurance fraud is costing the average policyholder an extra £50 on their policy.
+Insurers may choose to check if the information provided is correct.
+Providing incorrect information can invalidate policies and motor insurance fraud costs the average policyholder an extra £50 on their policy.

-Under the Road Traffic Act 1998, you are legally required to inform your insurer of any penalty points on your licence.
-This means that companies have the right to conduct a licence check on you before agreeing to provide you cover.
+You are legally required to inform your insurer of any penalty points on your licence if they ask.
+This means companies can conduct a licence check on you before agreeing to provide you cover.